AnotherKamila/sdn-loadbalancer/report/report.md

-If we implement what has been described so far, we will get a functional load balancer with weights, but we cannot change the weights (or the servers in pools) dynamically without losing per-connection consistency.
+If we implement what has been described so far, we will get a functional load balancer with weights, but we cannot change the weights (or the servers in pools) at runtime without losing per-connection consistency.
 When the pool distribution changes, some buckets will be assigned to different servers and therefore connections in those buckets will be broken (see Figure 4).